fedorrik/scrapper/README.md

 # scrapper

-These python scripts are used for data analyzing in the SCRAPPY article
+These python scripts are used for data analysis and visualization in the SCRAPPY article

 ### Dependencies
 Python libraries: FlowCytometryTools numpy pandas matplotlib seaborn